modelleicher/FS19_simpleIC/README.md

 How do I test this?
 1. download FS19_simpleIC.zip and add to modfolder
-2. download my Agrostar 6.61 Edit I released for christmas, it already has simpleIC added. https://youtu.be/lsEg6T7XOkE
+2. download my Agrostar 6.61 Edit I released for christmas, it already has simpleIC added. https://youtu.be/lsEg6T7XOkE (by now there are a lot of SimpleIC ready mods out there already so just find the next best one you like)
 3. go ingame and have fun :D

 # What this is: